ibm-cloud-docs/Registry/container-registry-cli.md

 {: #containerregcli_prereq}

 - Install the {{site.data.keyword.cloud_notm}} CLI, see [Getting started with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).
 The prefix for running commands by using the {{site.data.keyword.cloud_notm}} CLI is `ibmcloud`.
-- Before running the registry commands, log in to {{site.data.keyword.cloud_notm}} with the `ibmcloud login` command to generate an access token and authenticate your session.
+- Before you run the registry commands, log in to {{site.data.keyword.cloud_notm}} with the `ibmcloud login` command to generate an access token and authenticate your session.

 In the command line, you are notified when updates to the `ibmcloud` CLI and `container-registry` CLI plug-ins are available.
 Ensure that you keep your CLI up-to-date so that you can use all the available commands and options.